Governor General's Foot Guards: Regimental museum

 the history and traditions of the regiment.
-The museum will collect materials that depict the regiment’s past in terms of war, ceremonial, training, sport and other affairs that have influenced the regiment over the years.
+The museum will collect materials that depict the regiment's past in terms of war, ceremonial, training, sport and other affairs that have influenced the regiment over the years.
 The museum will provide for the preservation of such material and for its availability to all those who wish to see and study it.
 The museum will be a non-profit educational establishment, operated for the regiment and open to the public, regardless of race, creed, or occupation.
 The museum will disseminate knowledge and stimulate interest through materials, information services by holding meetings and arranging special programs for the regiment, the association and the public for the furtherance of the purpose of the museum.
 The museum co-operates with the regiment, association, the National War Museum and other museums as well as the Municipality of Ottawa-Carleton, to collect and preserve materials of significance so that these materials may be preserved and aid in the advancement of knowledge of the regiment.
 The Guards' museum holds many artifacts from throughout the history of the regiment.
-Some of the artifacts displayed are a captured German trench periscope, various firearms from past wars including a Second World War–era German MG42, a MP 40, and a copy of Mein Kampf signed by Adolf Hitler.
+Some of the artifacts displayed are a captured German trench periscope, various firearms from past wars including a Second World War–era German MG42, an MP 40, and a copy of Mein Kampf signed by Adolf Hitler.
 Also on display are several books containing photographs from World War II.
-The museum is located in the south end of the Cartier Square Drill Hall and is open on parade nights or by appointment.
+The museum is in the south end of the Cartier Square Drill Hall and is open on parade nights or by appointment.